Getting to Thailand

 Mobile Phone Service

-There are three mobile phone carriers that service in Thailand AIS, DTAC and TRUE.
-The quality of service is comparable and so are the fees of teach.
-All three companies have shops in the exit lobbies in all of Thailand’s international airports.
+There are three mobile phone carriers that service Thailand: AIS, DTAC and TRUE.
+The quality of service is comparable and so are the fees of each.
+It is recommended to use AIS over the other companies.
+AIS has a very strong wi-fi system at the university and this will allow you to connect a secondary device to the internet while at the College.
 Plans start at around 10 USD for 8 days.
 The SIM cards sold by these shops will work in any carrier unlocked phone, and the shop will help you set up service on your phone.
 It is becoming more common to offer E-SIM in place of standard SIM cards if you prefer that.

 Liability and Insurance